ciscorn/scoa/README.md

 A minimal format for organizing arbitrary data chunks in a "cloud-optimized" way.

-"Cloud-optimized" means that contiguous sub-chunks can be retrieved with a single request (e.g., an HTTP Range request).
+"Cloud-optimized" means that contiguous sub-chunks of interest can be retrieved with a single request (e.g., an HTTP Range request).

 ## Storage Format